 As is true in many areas of life, people have different opinions about the ideal length for a resume.
 In one camp, there are those who argue that a one-page resume should always be the goal.
 In another camp, you have those who argue for a two page resume.
-Thankfully, no one really advocates for anything longer than that.
+Thankfully, no one really advocates for having a resume that's three pages or longer.
 But what do the experts say?
 Do hiring managers have a preference?
 In this post, we’ll examine resume length and try to give some insight into how hiring managers feel about the two page resume format.

 Let’s clear the air and get this question out of the way: there is nothing wrong with having a two page resume – when two pages are needed to tell your story, that is.
 The fact is that it all comes down to relevancy.
 Hiring managers may prefer a one-page resume, but most are not dogmatic on the issue.
 As long as the resume contains only relevant information needed for the hiring decision, two pages are fine.

 The question is: what makes information relevant?
 Well, let’s look at all the ways people often overload their resumes with non-essential information:

 Some resumes include every job the candidate has ever had.
 How likely is it that all of that information is relevant?
 Not very.